Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Analysis

+When the variable disk emission spectrum is modelled as a power-law in the form of $f_{\nu} \propto \nu^{\alpha_{\nu}}$, the ratio parameter $\beta$ can be expressed as follows [Eq.~(2) of \citet{kos14}]:

 where the effective wavelengths of the MAGNUM $V$-band and the $K$-band are $\lambda_{V} = c/\nu_{V} = 0.55~\mu\text{m}$ and $\lambda_{K} = c/\nu_{K} = 2.2~\mu\text{m}$, respectively \citep{yos14}.
 It is uncertain whether the disk emission at the $K$-band can be estimated from the extrapolation of the optical power-law continuum, considering the possibility that the disk outer radius may be truncated due to the dominance of the disk's self-gravity \citep[e.g.,][and references therein]{goo03,kis08}.
-We modelled the variable disk contribution to the $K$-band light curve by adopting the power-law indices between the $V$- and $K$-bands as $\alpha_{\nu}=\infty$, $0$, and $1/3$ ($\alpha = 0$, 1, and 0.63, respectively; these values correspond to the assumptions of a disk truncation at the $K$-band (i.e. no disk contribution), a flatter disk spectrum than the thin disk model, and the thin disk model, respectively.
+We model the variable disk contribution to the $K$-band light curve by adopting the power-law indices between the $V$- and $K$-bands as $\alpha_{\nu}=\infty$, $0$, and $1/3$ ($\beta = 0$, 1, and 0.63, respectively; these values correspond to the assumptions of a disk truncation at the $K$-band (i.e. no disk contribution), a flatter disk spectrum than the thin disk model, and the thin disk model, respectively.
 Currently, the two-band photometric reverberation mapping function of JAVELIN is the only way to deal with the disk flux contribution to the responding light curve self-consistently; however, as shown below, the disk flux contribution has only a minor effect on the lag estimate in the case of $K$-band dust reverberation mapping \citep[see also][]{kos14}.

-Following the standard JAVELIN analysis procedure \citep{zu16}, first the DRW parameter ranges were constrained by analysing the full MAGNUM $V$-band light curves.
-Then, the $V$- and $K$-band light curves at MJD = $52,843-53,055$ and at MJD = $53,199-53,429$, corresponding to significant cross-correlation signals (Fig.~\ref{fig:ccf_cccd}), were analysed separately by the two-band photometric reverberation mapping function of JAVELIN with the constrained DRW parameter ranges.
-We adopted an upper limit of the lag and the width of the transfer function of 50~days, and imposed a minimum kernel width of 1 day to avoid solutions of the $\delta$ transfer function \citep[e.g.,][]{fau16,mud18}.
+Following the standard JAVELIN analysis procedure \citep{zu16}, first the DRW parameter ranges are constrained by analysing the full MAGNUM $V$-band light curves.
+Then, the $V$- and $K$-band light curves at MAGNUM Yr1 and at Yr2, corresponding to significant cross-correlation signals (Fig.~\ref{fig:ccf_cccd}), are analysed separately by the two-band photometric reverberation mapping function of JAVELIN with the constrained DRW parameter ranges.
+We adopt an upper limit of 50~days on the lag and 50~days on the width of the transfer function, and impose a minimum kernel width of 1 day to avoid solutions of the $\delta$ transfer function \citep[e.g.,][]{fau16,mud18}.